 What Is the Yocto Project?

-The Yocto Project is an open source project specifically for the embedded space.
-Whereas other Linux distributions are built for enterprise servers and workstations and then (possibly) tailored down for embedded use cases, the Yocto Project enables the build of customized distributions for embedded devices.
-In a disparate market with heterogeneous requirements, the project seeks to define a common ground for embedded development, independent of the underlying architecture of the hardware.
+The Yocto Project is an open source project specifically for the embedded space and intelligent edge deployments.
+Whereas other Linux distributions are built for enterprise servers and workstations and then (possibly) tailored down for embedded/edge use cases, the Yocto Project enables the build of customized distributions for such devices.
+In various vertical markets with myriad of heterogeneous requirements, the project seeks to define a common ground for embedded development, independent of the underlying architecture of the hardware.

-After more than a decade, the Yocto Project has evolved to become one of the largest communities under the Linux Foundation umbrella of collaborative open source projects.
+Since its launch in 2010, the Yocto Project has evolved to become one of the largest communities under the Linux Foundation umbrella of collaborative open source projects.
 It gathers the top names in the industry, applies best practices for open source, and defines the attributes of embedded OS development and product lifecycles with the tools it offers.
+With the proliferation of Internet of Things (IoT) and intelligent edge deployments, the Yocto Project became the go-to framework for building customized, lightweight, and secure Linux distributions tailored to diverse hardware platforms and constrained environments.

 The Yocto Project is a suite of tools and processes enabling the developer to build, from the ground up, an embedded Linux distribution on a broad set of hardware architectures.